How to Use A Carb Cycle Diet

 What to Eat on a Carb Cycle Diet?

 You may think carb cycling gives you an all out license to eat whatever the hell you like on your high carb days, but it doesn’t!
-No matter what method of diet you choose you must eat clean – all the time.
+No matter what method of diet you choose you must eat clean – at least 80% of the time.
 By clean, this means eating whole, natural, fresh foods as closest to their natural source.

 When it comes to carbs, that means you can’t reach for a doughnut or a big slice of white bread, these foods are full of simple carbs, and contain processed ingredients.
 Not only will they stimulate huge blood glucose spikes, but those spikes lead to energy and fatigue crashes that will have you craving more sweet goodness, and more likely for you to reach for another serving!